 Urban: Relatively speaking, a single motor consumes the battery slowly, so the battery can last longer time after one full charging.
 And the charging time is shorter than off-road skateboards.

 Off-road: Battery might not last as long since they have more powerful motors.
 Skateboards with bigger batteries have longer charging time.

 Urban: In contrast to off-road skateboards, urban skateboards don’t need to go through strong vibrations or bumpy rides.
 Riders are less likely to fall off from the skateboards.
 Therefore, urban skateboards won’t have straps.

 Off-road: The straps are always found in off-road skateboards.
 Straps will keep you locked in to make sure you don’t fall off of the skateboard during extremely bumpy rides and high speeds.

-Urban: Owing to compact deck size, smaller wheels and trucks, as well as fewer motors, urban skateboard tend to be more lightweight and portable.
+Urban: Owing to compact deck size, smaller wheels and trucks, as well as less motors, urban skateboard tend to be more lightweight and portable.

 Off-road: Larger deck size, wheels and trucks, and more motors make the off-road skateboards heavier and relatively harder to carry around and store.

 Urban: Less power provided by the motor means less speed of the skateboard, but do remember that the speed can be affected by many factor, such as the rider’s weight, road conditions, riding habits and so on.

 Off-road: They come with a powerful motor that can easily propel you to speeds far beyond what could be reached on a traditional board, without forcing you to compromise comfort or control as you would face on urban skateboards.